rcolomina/quasi_monte_carlo_stock_options/README.md

-# Monte Carlo and Quasi-Montecarlo Applied to Options Valuation
+# Monte Carlo and Quasi-Monte Carlo Applied to Options Valuation

 This repository contains a set of scripts about MonteCarlo and Quasi-MonteCarlo methods applied to the assessment of spreads and lookback European style stock options.